grafana/grafana/docs/sources/datasources/prometheus/_index.md

 ## Recording Rules (beta)

-The Prometheus data source can be configured to disable recording rules under the data souce configuration or provisioning file (under `disableRecordingRules` in jsonData).
+The Prometheus data source can be configured to disable recording rules under the data source configuration or provisioning file (under `disableRecordingRules` in jsonData).